harrycresswell/harry/content/writing/de-googling.md

 Tutanota includes an encrypted calendar.
 It’s not as feature-rich as Google Calendar, and there’s no seamless way to add a video call to an event, but I can deal with that.
 It does the basics well.

 Custom event colours are a subtle feature which I love.
-With Google Calendar you’re stuck with the Material design colour palette.
+With Google Calendar you’re stuck with the Material Design colour palette.

 As I’ve mentioned, there’s something about how simple and stripped back Tutanota feels that appeals to me.
 The Calendar is a great example of this.

 ### Google Analytics &#8594; Netlify Analytics

 There are a bunch of [responsible analytics options](https://rigorousthemes.com/blog/open-source-google-analytics-alternatives/) out there these days.
-Most are far simpler than Google Analytics.
+Most are far easier to work with and much lighter in weight, when compared with Google Analytics.

-Running server-side analytics over client-side makes [Netlify Analytics](https://www.netlify.com/products/analytics/) difficult to beat.
-If only for the privacy gains.
-Server-side analytics usually don’t require third-party scripts.
-So there are also performance gains to consider.
+Most of the sites I manage are hosted by Netlify, so I’ve started using [Netlify Analytics](https://www.netlify.com/products/analytics/).
+It only takes a few clicks to add analytics to a site.
+Unlike many of the other options out there, Netlify Analytics runs on the server, rather than the client.
+Meaning there’s no third-party scripts to add to your website.
+If you’re looking for secure, performant analytics, then Netlify is tough to beat.

-Most of the sites I manage are currently hosted by Netlify, so it only takes a few clicks to add analytics to a site.
-The downside of this approach is that if you’re not using Netlify, then you won’t be able to use their Analytics.
-So you’ll have to go with another option.
+The downside to this approach is that you need to host your sites with Netlify to use their Analytics.

 ### Google Authenticator &#8594; Raivo

 I discovered Raivo OTP (One Time Password) on [Privacy Tools](https://www.privacytools.io/#2fa).
-Then read a review on [The New Oil](https://blog.thenewoil.org/ios-2fa-apps-review-2021-or-ravio-otp-the-only-ios-2fa-app-worth-recommending) which convinced me to make the switch.
+Then I read a review on [The New Oil](https://blog.thenewoil.org/ios-2fa-apps-review-2021-or-ravio-otp-the-only-ios-2fa-app-worth-recommending) which convinced me to make the switch.

 Why Raivo?
 First of all, it’s [open-source](https://github.com/raivo-otp) and actively maintained.
 Second, you can sync the Raivo app across multiple devices and make local backups easily.
-This means, that if you lose your phone, you’re far less likely to lose access to all the services you use.
+Meaning that if you lose your phone, you’re far less likely to lose access to all the services you use.
 Neither of these things you can do with Authenticator.

 Switching from Google Authenticator involves disabling two-factor authentication (2FA) on all your accounts.
 You then need to re-enabling it using your new 2FA app, be it Raivo, or another.
 This is usually a manual process, so if you’re big on 2FA then expect it to take some time.